 Effective plant companions complement or contrast one another in color, texture or form.
 Let’s look at a few ideal companions and why they work.

 Depending on the scale of your planting, Purple Daydream itself can serve as a groundcover, but most gardens will include lower-growing companions.

 When selecting plants for the ground layer, look for plants that reach a maximum height of 18 inches or less to provide a significant difference in height between plant layers.
 Try one of these groundcovers:

 Endurascape™ White Blush Verbena – The lavender-pink blooms provide a soft echo of color to the purple foliage in sunnier plantings.

-‘Buttered Rum’ Heucherella – Purple and orange make a surprisingly warm combination.
+‘Buttered Rum’ Heucherella – Purple and orange make a surprisingly warm color scheme combination.
 Textural differences in the leaves provide gentle contrast.

-Evercolor® ‘Everillo’ Carex – Complimentary colors like purple and yellow always work well together.
+Evercolor® ‘Everillo’ Carex – Complementary colors on the color wheel, like purple and yellow, always work well together.
 This combo is perfect for brightening up shadier areas of the garden and provides loads of textural contrast.

 Backdrop Companion Plants